facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 As of now, we do not have an exact date planned for the release.
 I personally estimate that we might be able to release an alpha version in the next one to three months, but this is of course just an estimate.

 One thing that I would like to share is that while Docusaurus is part of [Facebook Open Source](https://opensource.fb.com/) & most of the team are Facebook employees, the maintenance & development work is mostly done outside of normal working hours.
-I myself am currently a final year undergraduate student at [NTU Singapore](https://twitter.com/NTUsg), so I had to juggle between doing my coursework and maintaining / developing Docusaurus.
-However, that does not mean that we do noot want to make Docusaurus better.
+I myself am currently a final year undergraduate student at [NTU Singapore](https://twitter.com/NTUsg), so I had to juggle between doing my coursework and maintaining/developing Docusaurus.
+However, that does not mean that we do not want to make Docusaurus better.
 In fact, we want to make it as awesome as possible.

 For now, the actual Docusaurus 2 work is still hosted in a private repository.
 In the near future, we will start to move the current work to `v2` branch of Docusaurus repository.
 When that time arrives, I encourage everyone to look into it and hopefully, contribute in some way.
 Before that, please stay tuned 😉!